pololu/maestro-arduino/README.md

 ### Software

-If you are using version 1.6.2 or later of the Arduino IDE, you can use the Library Manager install this library:
+If you are using version 1.6.2 or later of the Arduino IDE, you can use the Library Manager to install this library:

 1. Go to Sketch->Include Library->Manage Libraries...
 2. Search for "PololuMaestro".